Frequently Asked Questions.

 A user is any human or machine that makes use of Gruntwork's services, including accessing code from the Infrastructure as Code Library, watching videos in the DevOps Training Library, or submitting requests to Dedicated Support.

 The Gruntwork Subscription requires an annual contract (note: billing is monthly) because we give customers access to all the code in the IaC Library, and we let you keep that code even if you cancel.
 If we didn't have the annual contract requirement, customers could sign up for one day, get access to all the code, and cancel immediately.
 The Dedicated Support Plan doesn't have these issues, so it's a monthly contract with no annual commitment required.

 What happens to my code if I cancel my subscription?

-The Gruntwork Client License allows you to fork and modify the code and create derivative works as much as you want, and even if you cancel your subscription, the License allows you to keep using the code you had up to that point.
-After canceling, you'll have one month to make copies of all the repos in the Infrastructure as Code Library into your own version control system, after which you'll no longer have access to the updates, additions, and fixes we make to the Infrastructure as Code Library, support from the Gruntwork team, security alerts, etc. However, your infrastructure will continue to work just fine and you'll still have all the code you were using up to that point, so there is no lock-in whatsoever.
+Your Gruntwork Subscription allows you to fork and modify the code and create derivative works as much as you want, and even if you cancel your subscription, you can keep using the code you had up to that point.
+After canceling, you'll have one month to make copies of all the repos in the Infrastructure as Code Library into your own version control system, after which you'll no longer have access to the updates, additions, and fixes we make to the Infrastructure as Code Library, Houston, support from the Gruntwork team, security alerts, and any other subscription benefits.
+However, your infrastructure will continue to work just fine and you'll still have all the code you were using up to that point, so there is no lock-in whatsoever.